mspnp/aks-jumpbox-imagebuilder/README.md

    [![Launch Azure Cloud Shell](https://docs.microsoft.com/azure/includes/media/cloud-shell-try-it/launchcloudshell.png)](https://shell.azure.com)

-   > :bulb: The steps shown here and elsewhere in the reference implementation use Bash shell commands.
+   > :bulb: The steps shown here use Bash shell commands.
 On Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about#what-is-wsl-2) to run Bash.

 1. **Enable the Azure Image Builder service** on your subscription.
 While the Azure Image Builder is in preview, you need to [register the feature](https://docs.microsoft.com/azure/virtual-machines/linux/image-builder#register-the-features).